funny-bytes/sequelize-simple-cache/README.md

 # sequelize-simple-cache

-This is a simple, transparent, client-side, in-memory cache for [Sequelize](https://github.com/sequelize/sequelize) v4 and v5.
+This is a simple, transparent, client-side, in-memory cache for [Sequelize](https://github.com/sequelize/sequelize).
 Cache invalidation is based on time-to-live (ttl).
 Selectively add your Sequelize models to the cache.
 Works with all storage engines supported by Sequelize.